 Once upon a time, I was an Odyssey of the Mind coach.
 Seven years worth to be exact!
 It was such a memorable experience that I had no choice but to write a book about it.
 And then another, and another!
 The books aren’t exactly about OotM, but they certainly were inspired by the program and my team’s trip to the World Finals.

-And new this year, I’m offering a limited number of free 20-30 minute Skype visits to OotM teams too!
-Email me at firstname.lastname@example.org for details!
-I’d love to answer your questions about my OotM inspired books, my experience at the World Finals, living an author’s life, or competition day.
+The program encourages teamwork, creative thinking, and problem solving and is fun for the kids, coaches, and judges too!
+I had a blast coaching and my teams had even more fun participating.
+Hopefully you’ll find my tips helpful.
+But first, if your team has or is interested in reading my book(s), let me know and I’ll send them free signed bookmarks.
+I also offer a limited number of free 20-30 minute Skype visits to OotM teams too.
+Email me at email@example.com for details!
+I’d love to answer your questions about my OotM inspired books, my experience at the World Finals, or even competition day.
 But don’t worry…I promise never to give any outside assistance.
 I know better than that!

 Things that can help your team have a fun and memorable OotM experience: